The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Collision Between the Schooner Nettie Cushing and the Steamer Metis

 In 1872, during the disaster, there was not a regular life-saving crew at Watch Hill but a group of dedicated volunteers.
-Captain Daniel Larkin served as keeper at the lighthouse at Watch Hill from 1861-1868 until he developed a profitable tourist business hotel called the Larkin House.
+Captain Daniel Larkin served as keeper at the lighthouse at Watch Hill from 1861 to 1868 until he developed a profitable tourist business hotel called the Larkin House.
 He then volunteered to head up the volunteer lifesaving crew nearby.
 Captain Jared Crandall took over Larkin’s position as Keeper of Watch Hill Light.
-He owned an old whaleboat, which served as the only lifesaving boat for any rescue efforts.
+He owned an old whaleboat, the only lifesaving boat for rescue efforts.

 On the afternoon of August 29, 1872, the 200-foot wooden steamer Metis was heading north from New York to Providence, Rhode Island, with a load of cotton cargo bound for the New England textile mills.
-She was carrying a full load of 104 passengers and 45 crew members as a summer gale storm approached the region.
-During the storm, a small schooner, the Nettie Cushing was carrying a load of lime heading for New York.
+She was carrying 104 passengers and 45 crew members as a summer gale storm approached the region.
+During the storm, a small schooner, the Nettie Cushing, was carrying a load of lime and heading for New York.
 Around 8:00 P.M., the winds had reached gale force and continued through the night.
 Around 4 o’clock, fog and mist followed the pouring rain as both vessels were about six miles from Watch Hill.

 Steamer Metis engraving.
 Image courtesy of Quest Marine Services.